 (a) Purpose.
-In accordance with 28 U.S.C. § 333, the Chief Circuit Judge of this circuit may summon annually or biennially, and may summon annually, a conference of all the circuit, district, and bankruptcy, and magistrate judges of the circuit in active service, for the purpose of considering the business of the courts and means to improve the administration of justice within the circuit.
+In accordance with 28 U.S.C. § 333, the Chief Circuit Judge may summon annually or biennially a conference of all circuit, district, bankruptcy, and magistrate judges of the circuit in active service for the purpose of considering the business of the courts and means to improve the administration of justice within the circuit.
 The conference will be called "the Judicial Conference of the District of Columbia Circuit."